GoldenOwlAsia/java-template/README.md

 This monolithic backend service supports authentication, caching, mailing, and data persistence for a scalable web application.
 It is built on Spring Boot 3 with a focus on security, modularity, and clean architecture principles.

+The project is currently organized using a package-by-feature structure to improve modularity and feature ownership.
+If simplicity is preferred, the structure can be easily refactored to a traditional package-by-layer approach.

 ---

 ## ⚙️ Technologies Used